Emory Integrated Genomics Core

 One Illumina MiSeq instrument.
 A fully integrated next generation sequencing platform capable of generating between 540 Mb (~4 hours) up to 8.5 Gb (~39 hours) of raw sequence.
 Some applications of this platform include targeted sequencing from complex eukaryotic genomes or cancer tumors, microbial whole-genome sequencing, 16S rRNA sequencing for microbiome studies, and sequencing of bisulfite treated DNA for assessing methylation.
 Samples preparation is rapid and samples can be multiplexed with sequence tags.

-More about this core facility at Emory University »
+Visit the EIGC website to learn more about this core facility at Emory University »

 < Back to GRA Core Exchange facilities